 - Calls/emails/texts: 90%

 - Calendar: 79%

 Respondents also provided details in the survey about challenges to productivity they face in their home offices.
 Surprisingly, almost three-quarters (74%) of home office users reported having limited space on their desktop, with 27% having no extra space at all.
 These users can benefit from space-saving technologies and products such as wireless trackballs and attachable docking stations that make the most of limited space.

 Smartphone users who work in home offices noted that specific accessories help them to maximize their productivity with their device.
 Approximately 90 percent of survey participants named the charger as the most essential desktop smartphone accessory.
 Accessories that combine charging and other productivity-oriented features may help users cut down on desktop clutter.

-Posted on April 25, 2016 10:18 am, in Tech Talk and tagged computers, Home Office, Home Office Productivity, Home Office Survey, Kensington, smartphones, Survey, tech.
+Posted on April 25, 2016 10:18 am, in The Tech Geek and tagged computers, Home Office, Home Office Productivity, Home Office Survey, Kensington, smartphones, Survey, tech.
 Bookmark the permalink.
 Leave a comment.